ShorenaK/Profolios/README.md

 ## Features:

-Ability to create and share portfolios, message other members to give feedback on their portfolio or rate their work.
-As well as search a member or particle portfolio by name.
+Ability to create and share portfolios, as well as search a member or particle portfolio by name.
 Search bar functionality.
 Authentication, Login and Logout pages.
 Create account.